amrllkmn/personal-site/content/posts/rebuilding-in-rust/index.md

 This is a big list of stuff to do, it's going to take a while, but I got the time.

 ## What's next?
 I've been drawing out what I want the app to look like.
-I want to simplify the UI even more and use grid systems so that I can have a more responsive UI.
+I don't know if I'll keep the colors and fonts but I do want to simplify the UI even more and use grid systems so that I can have a more responsive UI.
 Recently, I worked on a project that required me to use a grid system to quickly snap to a layout depending on the user's screen size.
 I'm going to use it here as well.

 As for the backend, I'm going to try and keep as much as the features implemented in Rails as possible.
-I don't have a slightest clue on how to implement a web app in Rust, but I'm going to try and learn as much as I can.
+I don't have a slightest clue on how to implement a web app in Rust, what frameworks to use, but I'm going to try and keep it as simple as possible.

+For deployment, I do know that I want to use AWS for this, I just don't know how to do it yet.
+So far, I'm interested in learning how to use ECS so that I can just deploy the app as a container.
+That way, I can simplify the deployment process through CI/CD.

 That's all I have for now.
 Obviously, this will be a multi-part series, so stay tuned for more updates.